DKurilo/image-prepare/README.md

 Gulp routine to resize and minify images and video.
 You need to do it before using images and video on a site.

+## Installation

+In directory where you want to have this tool type:
+`npm install image-preparing`
+after installation will be finished, you will have directories `src` and `dst` in your directory.

 ## Using

 Upload your folders with images and video into `./src` folder.
 Then launch: